ITR (magazine): History and content

 ITR follows the debate on tax avoidance, inequality and wealth distribution, often reporting on the Tax Justice Network and scandals like the Paradise Papers.
 In one case, ITR covered a debate at the OECD between low-tax advocate Arthur Laffer and tax campaigner Richard Murphy on the impact of tax competition, whether it is possible to regulate tax competition and what such a regulatory framework would look like.

 Range

 Since the early 2000s, ITR has regularly organised conferences like the Global Transfer Pricing Forum, Women in Tax and the Indirect Tax Forum.
 At the same time, the magazine has published the World Tax Guide in which it rates law and accounting firms.
 This includes firms like Deloitte, EY, PwC and KPMG.

 Awards

 ITR's awards program recognizes leading tax and transfer pricing firms.
 The group hosts three award ceremonies annually, recognizing the best work carried out in the Asia-Pacific, EMEA and Americas regions.
 In 2020, Deloitte was announced as the biggest winner across the Americas.
+Caspian Legal Center from Azerbaijan, has been awarded as the Tax Firm of the Year in 2023 and 2024, and Transfer Pricing Firm of the Year in 2024 in the CIS region.